Toronto Pearson International Airport: Terminal 1

-Terminal 1 was designed by a joint venture known as Airports Architects Canada made up of Skidmore, Owings & Merrill, Adamson Associates Architects and Moshe Safdie and Associates.
-It contains 58 gates, with two of them being able to accommodate the Airbus A380.
+Terminal 1 is a 346000 m2 facility with 58 gates.
+It was designed by a joint venture known as Airports Architects Canada made up of Skidmore, Owings & Merrill LLP, Adamson Associates Architects, and Moshe Safdie and Associates.
+The terminal opened in 2004, replacing the former Aeroquay One (also referred to by its retronym: the original Terminal 1).

+Terminal 1 is used by Air Canada, its subsidiaries, all Star Alliance airlines, Oneworld member Royal Air Maroc, and non-alliance airlines Air North, Emirates and Etihad Airways.
+It features three concourses (D, E and F) with Concourse D used for domestic flights, Concourse E used for international flights, and Concourse F used for transborder flights to the United States.
+Concourse F is a US border preclearance area and is separated airside from the other two Concourses.
+Two of the gates at Terminal 1 (E73 and E75) are designed to accommodate the Airbus A380.

-Along with the standard customs and immigration facilities, Terminal 1 also contains special customs "B" checkpoints along the international arrivals walkway.
+Along with the standard customs and immigration facilities, Terminal 1 contains special customs "B" checkpoints along the international arrivals walkway.
 Passengers connecting from an international or trans-border arrival to another international (non-U.S.) departure in Terminal 1 go to one of these checkpoints for passport control and immigration checks, then are immediately directed to Pier E for departure.
 This alleviates the need to recheck bags, pass through security screening, and relieves congestion in the primary customs hall.
 International-to-domestic passengers use the same corridor and a bus for one-stop security procedures, which avoids having to re-clear security if coming from another country with a mutual agreement.

-The terminal has a total of eight lounges, with five of the lounges being Air Canada operated lounges (three Maple Leaf Lounges, one Maple Leaf Express Lounge and one Signature Suite) and three being Plaza Premium operated.
+The terminal has a total of eight lounges, with five of the lounges being Air Canada–operated lounges (three Maple Leaf Lounges, one Maple Leaf Express Lounge and one Signature Suite) and three being Plaza Premium operated.
 Both Air Canada and Plaza Premium have lounges in the Domestic, International and Transborder zones, with the Signature Suite being in the International Zone.

-In addition to the eight lounges, Air Canada operates the Air Canada Cafe, in which premium passengers have the ability to enter into the zone and get premium coffee, tea and grab-and-go snacks.
+Air Canada also operates the Air Canada Cafe in the Domestic departures zone.

-In the domestic section of the arrivals level, there are some retailers, such as 7-Eleven, which was renovated in late 2022.

 An eight-level parking garage with 8,400 public parking spaces (including 700 rental car spaces) across from Terminal 1 is connected to the terminal by several elevated and enclosed pedestrian walkways.

-Terminal 1 is home to the ThyssenKrupp Express Walkway, the world's fastest moving walkway.

 Terminal 3

-The current Terminal 3 opened in 1991.
-The building is a 178,000 sqm facility designed by B+H Architects and Scott Associates Architects Inc.
+Terminal 3 is a 178,000 sqm facility with 46 gates, designed by B+H Architects and Scott Associates Architects Inc. It opened in 1991 and was a major hub for Canadian Airlines (defunct since 2001) at that time.